tom-leamon/design-patterns-JS/docs.md

 ```

 ### Composite
-composes zero-or-more similar objects so that they can be manipulated as one object.
+Composes zero-or-more similar objects so that they can be manipulated as one object.
 ##### composite_es6.js
 ```Javascript
 //Equipment